Project Files and Copy Terrains are functions of the Virtual Surveyor app.

 .vspx.backupVirtual Surveyor backup project file.

-You can use the Copy Terrains and Save As functions to consolidate your terrain files to a single project folder.
-Your .vspx project file may be stored in a separate location as your terrain data, so you can use either the Copy Terrains function or Save As to move your terrain data to the same location as your project file.
+You can use the Copy Terrains (and Save As) function to include and consolidate your terrain files to a single project folder.
+Your terrain files may be stored in a separate location than your .vspx project file, so you can use either the Copy Terrains function or Save As to move your terrain data to the same location as your project file.

 Copy Terrains.
-The Copy Terrains button will immediately create copies of any terrain data (including the ones stored in separate Timesteps) found in your project file and move the copies to the same location as your Virtual Surveyor project folder where the .vspx file is stored.
+The Copy Terrains button will immediately create copies of any terrain data found in your project file—including the ones stored in separate Timesteps—to the same location as your Virtual Surveyor project folder where the .vspx file is stored.

-1. View Project Files to confirm the terrain data isn't in the same folder location (in the example illustration below, no terrain data is in the same folder location, even across Timesteps).
+1. Click the Project Files button to confirm that the terrain data isn't in the same folder location.

 Open Project Files to verify that no terrain data is present in the project file location folder.